pterodactyl/panel/README.md

 ## Pterodactyl Panel
 Pterodactyl is the free game server management panel designed by users, for users.
 Featuring support for Vanilla Minecraft, Spigot, Source Dedicated Servers, BungeeCord, and many more.
-Pterodactyl is built on the `Laravel PHP Framework (v5.1) LTS`.
+Pterodactyl is built on the `Laravel PHP Framework (v5.2)`.

 Pterodactyl is forked from PufferPanel and is developed by the core developer that brought you PufferPanel.
 The features are similar, but the code is new.